-Here it is, our new single, “All Over and Under the Rhine“, a loping blues rock number featuring a chorus of doo wop, a fiery sax solo by Eric Patten and climactic call and response with help from the soulful, smokey vocals of Kelly Young.
+Here it is, our new single, “All Over and Under the Rhine“, a loping blues rock number featuring a chorus of doo wop, a fiery saxophone solo by Eric Patten and a climactic call and response with help of the soulful, smokey vocals of Kelly Young.

-And we love the sexy Lautrec inspired cover art by Dylan Speeg!
+And we looove the sexy Lautrec inspired cover art by Dylan Speeg.

 French Letters are back at it… Another year, another album.
 And one more chance to catch us playing live in our element.
 If you hadn’t noticed, the shows have slowed while our output has grown.
 Seattle music is grinding a rough transmission these days, and while we never struggle to express ourselves as a band, the venues and opportunities to do so have become limited around this rock roll town.